roseengineering/rfcascade/README.md

--deembed             : de-embed the output of the top two networks on the stack -ideembed            : de-embed the input of the top two networks on the stack -swap                : swap the top two networks on the stack -cbg                 : transform network on top of stack into a common-base arrangement -ccd                 : transform network on top of stack into a common-collector arrangement -lift <complex>      : lift network on top of stack from ground and insert an impedance, j required -lift <henries>      : lift network on top of stack from ground and insert an inductor -p                   : print network on top of stack -series <ohms>       : push a series resistor onto the stack -shunt <ohms>        : push a shunt resistor onto the stack -f <filename>        : push a touchstone network onto the stack -gs <complex>        : set the source gamma for matching -zs <complex>        : set the source impedance for matching -gl <complex>        : set the load gamma for matching
+-deembed             : de-embed the output of the top two networks on the stack -ideembed            : de-embed the input of the top two networks on the stack -swap                : swap the top two networks on the stack

+-cbg                 : transform network on top of stack into a common-base arrangement -ccd                 : transform network on top of stack into a common-collector arrangement -lift <complex>      : lift network on top of stack from ground and insert an impedance, j required -lift <henries>      : lift network on top of stack from ground and insert an inductor -p                   : print network on top of stack

+-tline <complex>     : push a transmission line onto stack of |x| impedance and angle(x) length -series <ohms>       : push a series resistor onto stack -shunt <ohms>        : push a shunt resistor onto stack -f <filename>        : push a touchstone network onto stack

+-gs <complex>        : set the source gamma for matching -zs <complex>        : set the source impedance for matching -gl <complex>        : set the load gamma for matching